-Scanned copy of the above form, duly completed along with the necessary documents, can also be sent to us on the following e-mail IDs : raju.sv@kfintech.com or compliance.officer@vascon.com a.
-Members holding Shares in demat form are requested to submit the Updation Form to their respective Depository Participant.
+- a.
+Scanned copy of the above form, duly completed along with the necessary documents, can also be sent to us on the following e-mail IDs: v-raju.sv@kfintech.com or compliance.officer@vascon.com - b.
+Members holding Shares in demat form are requested to submit the updation form to their respective Depository Participant.